shivraj-vl/address-api/README.md

 - Enhance the solution to enable client to post new address details (postcode, suburb) for future reference.
 - Add security layer.
 - Develop different profiles to be enabled to be deployed on different environments.
+- Database can be replaced with persistent rather than in memory.
 - Add more test cases for unit tests and system tests to validate all the boundary conditions and code coverage.
 - Come up with build strategy to be deployed on AWS instance.